ApryseSDK/pdftron-react-native/README.md

 ##### isBase64String
 bool, optional

 If true, `document` prop will be treated as a base64 string.

+When viewing a document initialized with a base64 string (ie a memory buffer), a temporary file is created on Android, and no temporary path is created on iOS.
 ##### padStatusBar
 bool, optional, android only